Territorial disputes of India: Kashmir

 The conflict over Kashmir is primarily between India and Pakistan, with China largely playing a third-party role.
 Conflict started after the partition of India in 1947, as both India and Pakistan initially claimed the entirety of the former princely state of Jammu and Kashmir.
 In 1963, Pakistan recognized Chinese sovereignty over the Trans-Karakoram Tract and Aksai Chin.
 India controls 70% of Kashmir's population and approximately 55% of its land area including Jammu, Kashmir Valley, most of Ladakh, and Siachen Glacier.
-Pakistan controls approximately 30% of the land including Azad Kashmir and Gilgit-Baltistan.
+Pakistan controls approximately 30% of the land including Jammu and Kashmir and Gilgit-Baltistan.
 China controls the remaining 15% of the land, including Aksai Chin and the mostly uninhabited Trans-Karakoram Tract, as well as part of the Demchok sector.

 Sir Creek

 Sir Creek is a 96 km (60 mi) tidal estuary in the uninhabited marshlands of the Indus River Delta on the border between India and Pakistan.
 It flows into the Arabian Sea and separates Gujarat state in India from Sindh province in Pakistan.
 The long-standing India-Pakistan Sir Creek border dispute stems from the demarcation "from the mouth of Sir Creek to the top of Sir Creek, and from the top of Sir Creek eastward to a point on the line designated on the Western Terminus".
 From this point onward, the boundary is unambiguously fixed as defined by the Tribunal Award of 1968.